steveash/kylm/README.md

 ```

 ## Changes from the original github project
+* Adds an ImmutableLM class and ImmutableLMConverter that allows you to take a trained NGramLM and convert it into an immutable, serializable version that is thread safe for use at runtime
 * Available on Maven Central
 * Doesn't write to stdout/stderr directly for logging, goes through slf4j
 * Uses Java2+ collections instead of Vector (in most places)